hooklift/node-libvirt/API.md

 None.
 #### Return:
 An array of strings which are the names of the Domains, Interfaces, Networks, or StoragePools currently active on the hypervisor.
+It also return null plus an exception if some error ocurred.

 ### hypervisor.getNumberOfActiveDomains()
 ### hypervisor.getNumberOfActiveInterfaces()